james2doyle/phileAdmin/README.md

 ## For Phile 0.9.*

 You can download the old release [here](https://github.com/james2doyle/phileAdmin/releases/tag/0.9).
+Please note, *I never finished the 0.9 version.
+It will not be supported anymore.*.

 ## For Phile 1.*